 Alice wrote for The Slap, an adaptation of Christos Tsiolkas' best-selling novel, produced by Matchbox Pictures, which won the 2012 AWGIE for Best TV Mini-Series Adaption.
 In 2015 she both co-wrote and script-produced The Beautiful Lie (AWGIE nominated) with Endemol.

 Alice recently ran a mentoring project for 18 emerging female screenwriters, Smart for a Girl – Roar with Imogen Banks, a development lab funded by Screen Australia’s Gender Matters program.
-She has several film and television projects in development including the feature The Circus with director Emma Freeman, and the series Expatriates for Nicole Kidman’s Blossom Films, which has just been picked up by Amazon.
+She has several film and television projects in development including the feature The Circus with director Emma Freeman.
+Alice is currently working on the series Expatriates as writer and co-showrunner for Nicole Kidman’s Blossom Films and Amazon.

 Alice Bell is represented by Jane Cameron.